SpaceForever/Spiral-Labs/persuasion.md

 Appeal to common values, and spam?
 (What [[Woz]] did. )

 1. Clear yourself of [[negative emotions]] using empathy.
-   -  If person is angry: Remember they don't understand that [[anger]] is not very useful, and they're probably not a very happy person in general
+   -  If person is angry: Remember they don't understand that [[anger]] is not very useful, and they're probably not a very happy person in general.
+Thus: pity.

+agressive person is making arguments and you have to respond.
+You can't just leave.
+How to disarm?

 2. Think win-win
    - Understand their concerns (don't overwrite them with yours)